PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

       "certificate-authority-data": "LS0t...",
       "config": {
         "arbitrary": "config",
-        "this": "can be provided via the KUBERNETES_EXEC_INFO environment variable upon setting provideClusterInfo", "you": ["can", "put", "anything", "here"]
+        "this": "can be provided via the PlaidCloud_EXEC_INFO environment variable upon setting provideClusterInfo", "you": ["can", "put", "anything", "here"]
       }
     },